hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-blocks-and-procs.md

 #Proc

 Blocks aren't objects, but Ruby has a sweet object called a **Proc** which is exactly what you were looking for!
-A block, that can be harnessed into a variable, and called upon when needed!
+A block, that can be harnessed into a variable, and called upon when needed.

 Here's how you'd create a new proc: